 Best classic trivia game from a well-known brand that offers an excellent challenge.

 Trivia lovers praise the challenging questions and fun, broad range of trivia this classic Hasbro game has to offer.
 It also stands out for being playable for all generations and being an updated version with a beautiful design.
 The high quality of both the content and physical game make this a top choice.

 A few felt this should come with boxes for the cards, and cards may tend to slump over.

 Trivia lovers with families rave about this game, giving it top marks for how entertaining and fun it is.
 A top pick for a family game night, particularly for families with younger children, this game also stands out for its good quality and attractive artwork.
-It's also an ideal choice for Disney fans of all ages.
+It's also an ideal choice for Disney fans.